particle-iot/docs/src/content/scaling/manufacturing/lcc-module-smt.md

 # {{title}}

 This document describes the processes of secondary SMT soldering and desoldering of the Particle Asset Tracker SoM device.
-It is also applicable to other LCC (leadless chip carrier) devices such as the E Series.
+It is also applicable to other LCC (leadless chip carrier) devices such as the E-Series.

 ## Modules